 Not only that, but Personal Finance For Dummies will also teach you how to track your spending, and develop a strategy for the future.

-What I like best about this publication is the simple English which the author used, without any fancy terminology that’s hardly comprehensible to the general public.
+What I like best about this publication is the simple English that the author used, without any fancy terminology that’s hardly comprehensible to the general public.

 6. The Simple Path to Wealth: Your road map to financial independence and a rich, free life

 It’s hard to put your trust behind a book, when you don’t even personally know the author behind it, but this publication has quite an interesting backstory.

 Naturally, most of those letters contained financial advice, but Collins also had to wrap it all up in a neat package, as all the finances were pretty dry and boring to his, then teenage, daughter.

 Besides the obvious things, such as strategies on how to amount the wealth in the first place, the author takes a deeper look behind the scenes, trying to explain why having “F-you money” is the thing we should all strive toward.

 7. A Random Walk Down Wall Street: The Time-Tested Strategy for Successful Investing

 That’s right, it would appear that the author Burton G. Malkiel is a very detail-orientated man.
 Well, I guess any decent financial advisor should be.

 Despite those sections, if you look at the whole publication, I would gladly claim that some of the information you can find here, cannot be found anywhere else.

 If you think that you already know everything about the stock market, prepare to have your mind blown to pieces!

 8. Rich Dad Poor Dad: What The Rich Teach Their Kids About Money – That the Poor and Middle Class Do Not!

 Now, try to understand just how difficult of a job Mr. Kiyosaki faced, trying to tell people that they’ve been living their lives entirely wrong.

 Additionally, he insists that cash flow is the king, and that net worth is a figure which has no real value anyway.

 At the very least, it will give you an entirely different perspective on life, as it might lead you to alter your long-term goals and motivate you to challenge the existing order.

 If you’ve been following my blog for a while, and you know a thing or two about my life, you probably already noticed that I didn’t exactly follow the rules provided by this book.

 9. The Millionaire Next Door: The Surprising Secrets of America’s Wealthy

-The road to getting wealthy requires tons of effort, and it’s not easy to get there.
-Heck, if it was, wouldn’t everybody already be there?
 When you put it this way, it almost seems like a mission impossible, as if it was only meant for a specific number of people.
-If you’re in this club congratulations, but if not, guess what, you ain’t never getting in there.

-No, that couldn’t be the case, right?
 If we were just able to draw some parallels between wealthy people, perhaps we would be able to find the pattern?
-With that achieved, would it be possible to work on those things and reap massive success afterward?
-All of these complicated questions can be answered if you just read this tremendous publication.

-It points to seven common traits found with the wealthiest people in the world, and explains how you can get there eventually, if you start working on it today.
+It points to seven common traits found in the wealthiest people in the world, and explains how you can get there eventually, if you start working on it today.